Mondieki/BresenhamsLineAlgorithm/README.md

 # Bresenham's Line Drawing Algorithm
-An console application that beeps after a specified amount of time.
+An console application that calculates and shows you the points to be plotted when rendering a line using Bresenham's Line algorithm.

 ## Getting Started